-SECTION CURRENT LAW EXECUTIVE RECOMMENDATION HOUSE SENATE SENATE REVISED Sec.
+SECTION CURRENT LAW EXECUTIVE RECOMMENDATION SUBCOMMITTEE SENATE CONFERENCE Sec.
 61b CTE Early/Middle Colleges (cont.)
-(3) Requires ISDs to do the following to be an eligible fiscal agent: Distribute funds to eligible programs in a CEPD Collaborate with the career and educational advisory council located in the workforce development board service delivery area to develop one regional strategic plan.
-Implement a regional process to rank career clusters in the workforce development board service delivery area Report program and student data (3) Adds the following requirements: Report the total number of college credits a student earned at the time of high school graduation Report each award outcome attained by a student (associate degree, 60 college credits, professional certification, MEMCA certificate, or participation in a registered apprenticeship) (3) Concurs with Executive.
-(3) Concurs with Executive.
-(3) Concurs with Executive.
+(3) Requires ISDs to do the following to be an eligible fiscal agent: - Distribute funds to eligible programs in a CEPD - Collaborate with the career and educational advisory council located in the workforce development board service delivery area to develop one regional strategic plan Implement a regional process to rank career clusters in the workforce development board service delivery area - Report program and student data (3) Adds the following requirements: - Report the total number of college credits a student earned at the time of high school graduation - Report each award outcome attained by a student (associate degree, 60 college credits, professional certification, MEMCA certificate, or participation in a registered apprenticeship) (3) Concurs with Executive.
 (4) Requires a regional strategic plan to be approved by the career and educational advisory council.
 Provides requirements for a regional strategic plan.
 (4) In the plan, revises from ranking career clusters by "job openings projections and median wage" to ranking by "projections of annual job openings and median wage."
 (4) Maintains current law.
-(4) Concurs with Executive.
-(4) Concurs with Executive.
 Revises further ranking of standard occupational codes by median wage to rank by annual job openings.
 Maintains current law.
-Concurs with Executive.
-Revises further ranking of standard occupational codes by median wage and annual job openings.
-(5) An eligible CTE program meets the following: (5) Revises requirements as follows: (5) Maintains current law.
-(5) Revises requirements as follows: (5) Concurs with House. - Is state-approved. - Maintains current law. - Concurs with Executive. - Concurs with House. - Identified in the highest 5 career cluster rankings in any of the approved strategic plans - No change. - Concurs with Executive. - Concurs with Executive. - Concurs with Executive. - Allows a student to earn a high school diploma - No change. - Concurs with Executive. - Concurs with Executive. - Concurs with Executive.
+(5) An eligible CTE program meets the following: (5) Revises requirements as follows: (5) Maintains current law. - Is state-approved. - Maintains current law. - Identified in the highest 5 career cluster rankings in any of the approved strategic plans - No change. - Concurs with Executive.

-SECTION CURRENT LAW EXECUTIVE RECOMMENDATION HOUSE SENATE SENATE REVISED Sec.
-61b CTE Early/Middle Colleges (cont.) - Allows a student to earn at least 1 of the following: an associate degree; an industry-recognized technical certification; up to 60 college credits; or participation in a registered apprenticeship, pre-apprenticeship, or apprentice readiness program - Revises to allow a student to earn at least 1 of the outcomes under subsection (3) (associate degree, 60 college credits, professional certification, MEMCA certificate, or participation in a registered apprenticeship). - Concurs with Executive. - Concurs with Executive. - Concurs with Executive revisions for CTE early middle college, but maintains current law requirements for CTE dual enrollment. - Is aligned with the Michigan Merit Curriculum - No change. - Concurs with Executive. - Concurs with Executive. - Concurs with Executive. - Has an articulation agreement with at least 1 postsecondary institution - Revises from "an articulation agreement" to "a college credit agreement." - Maintains current law. - Concurs with Executive. - Revises to "an articulation agreement or a college credit agreement." - Provides instruction that is supervised, directed, or coordinated by an appropriately certificated CTE teacher - No change. - Concurs with Executive. - Concurs with Executive. - Concurs with Executive. - Provides for highly integrated student support services - No change. - Concurs with Executive. - Concurs with Executive. - Concurs with Executive. - Has college courses or courses taught in combination with online instruction - No change. - Concurs with Executive. - Concurs with Executive. - Concurs with Executive.
+SECTION CURRENT LAW EXECUTIVE RECOMMENDATION SUBCOMMITTEE SENATE CONFERENCE Sec.
+61b CTE Early/Middle - Allows a student to earn a high school diploma - No change. - Concurs with Executive.
+Colleges (cont.) - Allows a student to earn at least 1 of the following: an associate degree; an industry-recognized technical certification; up to 60 college credits; or participation in a registered apprenticeship, pre-apprenticeship, or apprentice readiness program - Revises to allow a student to earn at least 1 of the outcomes under subsection (3) (associate degree, 60 college credits, professional certification, MEMCA certificate, or participation in a registered apprenticeship). - Concurs with Executive. - Is aligned with the Michigan Merit Curriculum - No change. - Concurs with Executive. - Has an articulation agreement with at least 1 postsecondary institution - Revises from "an articulation agreement" to "a college credit agreement." - Maintains current law. - Provides instruction that is supervised, directed, or coordinated by an appropriately certificated CTE teacher - No change. - Concurs with Executive. - Provides for highly integrated student support services - No change. - Concurs with Executive. - Has college courses or courses taught in combination with online instruction - No change. - Concurs with Executive.
 (6) Funding for an eligible program is equal to 50% of statewide 3-year average CTE costs per pupil times the program's prior year CTE pupil enrollment.
 (6) No change.
-(6) Concurs with Executive.
-(6) Concurs with Executive.
 (6) Concurs with Executive.